hacs/integration/docs/index.md

 ## Note for developers

-For your repository to be added there is a few criterias that needs to be met.
+For your repository to be added there are a few criteria that need to be met.

 [See here for how to add a custom repository.](#add-custom-repos)

-The description for each element are gathered from the description of the repository.
+The description of each element is gathered from it's repository.

-The version it shows/uses are gathered from the tag name of the latest release.
+The version it shows/uses is gathered from the tag name of the latest release.

-If you want to add a richer experience for your users you can add a `info.md` file to the root of your repository (this is optional), this file will be rendered under the repository description, it does not support the full styling options as Github so use with care.
+If you want to add a richer experience for your users you can add an `info.md` file to the root of your repository (this is optional), this file will be rendered under the repository description, it does not support the full styling options as Github so use with care.

 ### Note for integration developers

-For a integration repository to be valid these are the criterias:
+For an integration repository to be valid these are the criteria:

 - The repository uses GitHub releases (Optional)
-  - If there is releases:
+  - If there are releases:
     - When installing/upgrading it will scan the content in the latest release.
-  - If there is no releases:
+  - If there are no releases:
-    - Update will not be possible (but the user will still be able to install/reinstall it).
+    - An update will not be possible (but the user will still be able to install/reinstall it).
     - It will scan files in the branch marked as default.
-- There is only one integration (one directory under `ROOT_OF_THE_REPO/custom_components/`) pr repository (if you have more, only the first one will be managed.)
+- There is only one integration (one directory under `ROOT_OF_THE_REPO/custom_components/`) per repository (if you have more, only the first one will be managed.)
-- The integration (all the python files for it) are located under `ROOT_OF_THE_REPO/custom_components/INTEGRATION_NAME/`
+- The integration and all the python files for it are located under `ROOT_OF_THE_REPO/custom_components/INTEGRATION_NAME/`
 - In that integration directory, there is a [`manifest.json`](https://developers.home-assistant.io/docs/en/creating_integration_manifest.html) file.

-A good template to use as a reference are [blueprint](https://github.com/custom-components/blueprint)
+A good template to use as a reference is [blueprint](https://github.com/custom-components/blueprint)

 ### Note for plugin developers

-For a integration repository to be valid these are the criterias:
+For an integration repository to be valid these are the criteria:

 - The repository uses GitHub releases (Optional)
-  - If there is releases:
+  - If there are releases:
     - When installing/upgrading it will scan the content in the latest release.
-  - If there is no releases:
+  - If there are no releases:
-    - Update will not be possible (but the user will still be able to install/reinstall it).
+    - An update will not be possible (but the user will still be able to install/reinstall it).
     - It will scan files in the branch marked as default.

 - There are `.js` files under `ROOT_OF_THE_REPO/dist/` or directly in the root of the repository.
 - One of the `.js` files have the same name as the repository.
-  - With every rule there is an exception, if the repository name start with `"lovelace-"`, there must be a `.js` file in the repository matching the repository name with `"lovelace-"` striped from the name, examples:
+  - With every rule there is an exception, if the repository's name starts with `"lovelace-"`, there must be a `.js` file in the repository matching the repository name with `"lovelace-"` striped from the name, examples:
     - Accepted:
       - repository name: "lovelace-awesome-card"
       - file name of one of the files "awesome-card"